 Jamshedpur FC Facts

 Jamshedpur FC are quickly emerging as one of the most promising teams in the league.
-They are big on grassroots football and helping the local talent thrive.
-Mentioned below are some interesting facts about the side.

 - Jamshedpur FC is the first club in the Indian Super League to have its very own stadium and facilities.

 - To develop and promote the sport among the local kids, Jamshedpur FC has opened several football schools in the state.